 In particular, I tend to check out Macy’s because their prices are right and they always have additional coupons (I once walked out of there with six pairs…) and the Nordstrom Shoe Clearance (the most recent of which just ended).
 Another great place to look is the 70% off section of the Shopbop Sale.

 I RARELY allow myself to go to the outlet mall because I cannot contain my shoe obsession when they’re marked down so much!
 Currently, my favorite outlet stores where I find designer shoes for less are Last Call by Neiman Marcus, Bloomingale’s The Outlet Store, and Nordstrom Rack.

 I’ve spotted brands like Cole Haan, Sam Edelman, Prada, and Gucci at Last Call, while I was REALLY tempted by the Frye boots and UGGs I spotted at Bloomingdale’s The Outlet Store earlier this year.
 Nordstrom Rack is my go-to for sneakers and sandals for less.

-Until a trip to New York City a couple of years ago I’d always assumed that TJ Maxx and Marshalls were pretty much the same store, and while I still believe that to an extent I did learn that Marshalls is where one goes when they want to go shoe shopping!
-All Marshalls locations contain extended shoe areas where you can frequently score designer shoes from brands like Coach and Kate Spade for way below retail!
+Until a trip to New York City a couple of years ago, I’d always assumed that TJ Maxx and Marshalls were pretty much the same store.
+While I still believe that to an extent, I did learn that Marshalls is where one goes when they want to go shoe shopping!
+All Marshalls locations contain extended shoe areas where you can frequently score designer shoes for less, from brands like Coach and Kate Spade for way below retail!
 The shoe section at TJ Maxx is nice too and there are great deals to be found, the selection just isn’t as large as the selection at Marshalls.